Cananito/Cananito.github.io/_generator/content/cooking.md

 # Cooking

-I don't like cooking, but I do enjoy making and eating the following recipes.
+I don’t like cooking, but I do enjoy making and eating the following recipes.

 ## Pizza Margherita